fubar/jrac/README.md

 - bodyObj: The result of running JSON.parse on the raw response body

 The constructor accepts any valid URL, including port and query string.
-Query string parameters are added as defaults to the URL of all requests.
+Query string parameters present in this URL are added as defaults to the URLs of all requests.
 Defaults are overwritten by equally named query string parameters passed into an individual request.